8select/docs.8select.io/en/README.md

 * ELTX-Client - for CSE performance tracking

-The SDK and widgets work on both desktop and mobile web browsers.
+The SDK and widgets work on desktop and mobile web browsers.

 ## Product-Export